 |Specializes in Record Clearing||Yes||No|

 * This price includes filing fees and court costs.
 In some instances a report from the Washington State Patrol may need to be obtained.
 This may require you to be fingerprinted and you may need to pay an additional approximate amount of $25.
 When a Certificate of Discharge and vacating of a felony conviction are signed up at the same time there is a discount applied to the vacating of the felony.
-If you sign up for both the Certificate of Discharge is $750 and the vacating of the felony is $600.
+If you sign up for both the Certificate of Discharge and Vacation of the Felony, it is $1037.50 each.

 ** The money back guarantee is for the portion of the payment for vacating the felony.
 The 50% money back guarantee does not include court costs or filing fees.